leggetth/Burp-Suite-Certified-Practitioner-Prep/Methodology.md

 - If a change password feature exists, see if `current-password` is even required.
 If not, change username to administrator.
     - See if the password change request has a username field.
 Try to put in `administrator`.
 Check for behavior similar to "Password brute-force via password change"
     - If the `temp-forgot-password-token` shows up in both URL and request body, see if removing them is still accepted by the server (only really matters if you can edit the `username` field too)
+- See if you have to sign in with social media `OAUTH`
+    - See if you can change the information sent in the `/authenticate` request
+    - See if there is a registration endpoint
+    - Check for an `/oauth-linking` endpoint
+    - Check the redirect-uri to see if it allows path traversal or arbitrary values
+- Look for JWTs
+    - Check to see if you can just edit the items
+    - Check for RS256 or HS256
+        - RS256
+            - Check for JWK header injection
+            - Try adding a JKU header
+        - HS256
+            - Check for no signature
+            - Attempt to brute force key
+            - Try to use kid path traversal with`/dev/null` and a empty key
+- If you can change user info,
+    - Fuzz for prototype pollution by using `"__proto__": { "status":555 }`  or `"constructor": { "prototype": { "json spaces":10 } }` as a parameter
+        - To see the JSON spaces you must be in the RAW view
+    - Check for GraphQL enpoints
+- Check for race condition see `Lab: Bypassing rate limits via race conditions`, `Lab: Single-endpoint race conditions`, `Lab: Exploiting time-sensitive vulnerabilities`
+- Fuzz for NoSQL injection
+- Check for /api

 ## Advanced Search
 - Insertion point scan any parameters and forms.
 (SQLi from practice exam)